Description

 Applying this definition to our asset in some examples:

-• The maximum days below previous high over 5 years of iShares MSCI Poland ETF is 548 days, which is larger, thus worse compared to the benchmark SPY (488 days) in the same period.
+• The maximum time in days below previous high water mark over 5 years of iShares MSCI Poland ETF is 542 days, which is greater, thus worse compared to the benchmark SPY (488 days) in the same period.

 AveDuration: